Squal94/Squal94-SportSee_P12_Khadir_Lounis_V2/README.md

     `npm init `

+    3. libary use for the project :
-    3. install create react app :
+      -  create react app

-    `npx create-react-app (name of project) `

-    this step is for the programmer

-    4. For use react router dom:
+      -  react router dom

-    `npm i react-router-dom `

-    5. For the style of this application you need to install sass:

-    `npm i sass `
+      -  sass

-    6. For importing data from the api i use Axios:

-    `npm i Axios `

-    7. And for the generation of the charts i use Recharts:
+      -  axios

-    `npm i recharts `
+      -  recharts

       This is all the package and library use for the proper operation of this project.

 ## 4.Start the project